Adapting Our Agriculture

 Opuntia is highly productive low input perennial crop, with a wide spread root structure that is capable of retaining more water and organic carbon in the soil than traditional crops.
 These roots increase soil stabilization, water infiltration, and especially effective at reducing the rates of soil respiration, thus reducing CO2 emissions released back into the atmosphere.
 The cacti’s large pads and tall growing structure also provide a strong and lasting vegetative cover against erosion, a leading factor in land degradation.

 Fertilizer is only needed in scarce amounts and is distributed through drip irrigation directly into the soil, preventing unnecessary waste and risks of runoff.
-Such benefits can be applied not only for farming potentialities, but for desert reclamation projects to improve soil health in otherwise
+Such benefits can be applied not only for farming potentialities, but for desert reclamation projects to improve soil health in otherwise degraded landscapes, and abandoned farmland.

 Opuntia has been found to be a useful crop for rangeland rehabilitation, improving soil quality and providing favorable conditions for less resistant species to establish.
-The ecosystem services provided by these tall growing nopal support pollinators and bird species, and provide valuable shade species on the ground.
+The ecosystem services provided by these tall growing nopal support pollinators and bird species, and provide valuable shade for species on the ground.
 Their general structure and high water content also proves highly resistance to fire, notable for use as fire breaks.

 Greenhouse Gas Emissions